omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 ----------------------------------------
 Only published, controlled documents can be signed off.
 This option is available in Omnia 7.7 and later.

-**Important note!** Prerequisites: The tenant feature "Sing-oss request for controlled documents" must be active and in the settings for the document type, the option "Enable sign-off request" must be selected.
+**Prerequisites**: The tenant feature "Sign-off request for controlled documents" must be active.
+In the settings for the document type, the option "Enable sign-off request" must be selected.
+(Meaning sign-off requests can be available for some document types and not for others.)

 You add documents this way: